top of page

 🎵 In more formal contexts, however, use in which instead:

-Later in this chapter, we will introduce cases in which consumer complaints have resulted in changes in the law.
+Later, we will introduce cases in which consumer complaints have resulted in changes in the law.

 Relative clauses with the words indicating time and periods of time, can be used with when as well as which + corresponding preposition: